SFU-CMPT-201/lecture-notes/12-basic-crypto.md

 ## Activity: Collisions in Cryptographic Hash Functions

-Above, we discussed the possibility of collisions in cryptographic hash functions as well as "window of validity" where a cryptographic hash function is considered secure (i.e., still collision resistant and/or still difficult to reverse).
+We discussed the possibility of collisions in cryptographic hash functions as well as "window of validity" where a cryptographic hash function is considered secure (i.e., still collision resistant and/or still difficult to reverse).
 A well-known example of a popular cryptographic hash function that is no longer considered secure is [MD5](https://en.wikipedia.org/wiki/MD5), which was once universal but no longer used in applications that require a secure cryptographic hash function.
 There is a good description of this history on [Wikipedia](https://en.wikipedia.org/wiki/MD5#Collision_vulnerabilities).

-It used to be the case that MD5 was the most popular choice for secure digest (discussed above), but not anymore.
 For example, if you look at Ubuntu 14.04.6, which is one of the older versions of Ubuntu Linux, [its download page](https://releases.ubuntu.com/trusty/) shows all the downloadable files as well as the hashes from various algorithms, including MD5, SHA1, and SHA256.
 Click the link and see for yourself.
 However, if you look at a more recent version, e.g., [Ubuntu 20.04.6's download page](https://releases.ubuntu.com/20.04.6/), it only shows a hash for SHA256.
 Also click the link and see for yourself.
 This is because MD5 is no longer considered secure.
 (And actually SHA1 is no longer considered secure either.)

 Let's try a simple example as an activity to examine this further.